weemo/iOS-SDK/README.md

 	AVFoundation.framework
 	CoreGraphics.framework

-The simplest way to add them to your project is to open the sample project `sdk-helper` with Xcode and copy the `Framework` folder to your application Xcode project explorer.
+The simplest way to add them to your project is to open the sample project `sdk-helper` with Xcode and copy the `WeemoSDK.Framework` folder to your application Xcode project explorer.

 If adding Weemo software components to an existing app, it may be necessary to include the C++ runtime.
 If C++ linkage errors are encountered, add the following library as a linked framework.